-If you already know the GFR, you can click below for info on different GFR levels:
+If you already know the eGFR, you can click below for information on different eGFR levels:

 |About CKD stages||eGFR>60|

 It is important to bear in mind the following pitfalls and cautions when interpreting the eGFR:

 - It is only an estimate of kidney function and a significant error is possible.
 The eGFR is most likely to be inaccurate in people at extremes of body type e.g. patients with limb amputations, severely malnourished and morbidly obese individuals